tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

 ![State Of The Dapps - 2](Images/state-of-the-daps-2.gif)

-* This option allows us to search for the bast directory of dApps.
+* This option allows us to search for the best directory of dApps.

 * The results can be filtered by `platform`, `category`, and `status`.